 Image credit: Center for Magnetic Recording Research (CMRR)

 Hard drives function in a similar matter, but were built for increased reliability and speed.
 Here, tape is exchanged for a flat, circular piece of metal, called a platter, which contains a fine coating of iron oxide or chromium dioxide.
 The platter spins beneath a read/write head.
 When small pulses of electricity are passed through a coil in the head, the surface of the platter becomes magnetized.
 Data is recorded using binary code, a series of 1s and 0s (magnetic pulse and reverse pulse, consecutively).

-A degausser erases by generating a magnetic field so powerful that it permanently removes the magnetic memory from the iron oxide or chromium dioxide coatings which removes, or randomizes, the recorded data pattern.
+A degausser erases by generating a magnetic field so powerful that it permanently removes the magnetic properties from the iron oxide or chromium dioxide coatings which erases, or randomizes, the recorded data pattern.

 At Data Security, Inc., we can help you identify the correct degausser based upon your media sanitization needs.

 No, you cannot reuse a hard drive once it has been degaussed.
 This is because the degaussing process not only removes all the data, but it also removes the start up files.
 As such, a degaussed hard drive will not boot up.

 Most tapes are reusable after being degaussed, but a few are not.
 Non-reusable tapes are those which contain a servo-track, or boot-up files that are erased during the degaussing process.
 Non-reusable tapes include, but are not limited to: